-Midpen, as the project sponsor, concurs with these determinations.
-Caltrans will request written concurrence from County Parks, the official with jurisdiction over Lexington Reservoir County Park, prior to NEPA approval in accordance with 23 CFR 774.13(g)(2).
+Caltrans requested and received written concurrence from County Parks, the official with jurisdiction over Lexington Reservoir County Park, prior to NEPA approval in accordance with 23 CFR 774.13(g)(2).
+The letter of concurrence is included in Appendix D.